scrapy/itemadapter/README.md

 -   Type hints or library-specific type definitions are mapped as `type` where possible.

+-   String pattern contraints are silently ignored if they are not compatible with JSON Schema.
+No effort is made to make them compatible.

+-   Recursion is silently ignored: if you have an item class that has an attribute with that same item class as a type or as part of its type, a simple `{"type": "object"}` is used to map the nested instances of that item class.

 -   Attribute docstrings, i.e. docstrings placed *after* a class attribute definition, are mapped as `description`.
 For example, “Display name” below is used as a description: